Gigi Hadid Reveals Her Perfect Date Night With Zayn Malik?

 Weight Loss

-Despite being successful there are still a number of harsh critics when it comes to the highflying model.
+Despite being successful, there are still a number of harsh critics when it comes to the high-flying model.
 She has come under scrutiny over the years about her weight whether she’s gained it or lost it, which led her to write an open letter.
-When it came to her latest weight loss she gave an explanation revealing that she suffers from a disease called, Hashimoto’s disease.
+When it came to her latest weight loss, she gave an explanation revealing that she suffers from a disease called Hashimoto’s disease.

 Gigi revealed that due to her treatment for hypothyroidism that causes weight gain as well as depression, her medication causes her to lose a lot of weight, therefore, her current physique.